top of page

 1

-I am often asked to compare the dividend income generated by my portfolio with that generated by a comparable mutual fund or exchange traded fund.
-The following table lists the 10 Canadian public companies that I have held in my portfolio from January, 2010 to December, 2024.
-The only reason I would consider selling shares in one of these companies is if I see compelling evidence that the company might stop growing their dividend payments, or if I find a company that has much better prospects than one of my current holdings.
+I am often asked to compare the dividend income generated by my portfolio with that generated by a comparable mutual fund or exchange-traded fund.
+The ten Canadian public companies listed in Figure 1 are the only companies I have held in my portfolio since 2010 and continue to hold at present (March 2025).
+The only reason I would consider selling shares in one of these companies was if I saw compelling evidence that the company might stop growing their dividend payments, or if I found a company with much better prospects than one of my current holdings.

-I never held the common shares of any other company during this 15-year time interval, nor have I held any other types of investments in my portfolio, such as mutual funds, exchange traded funds, preferred shares, shares in foreign companies or fixed income investments such as GICs, T-Bills or Bonds.
-No new funds were added nor were funds withdrawn from my portfolio, except that any dividends paid by my holdings were reinvested in my portfolio.
+I have never held any other types of investments in my portfolio, such as mutual funds, exchange-traded funds, preferred shares, shares in foreign companies or fixed-income investments, such as GICs, T-bills or bonds.
+No new funds were added, nor were funds withdrawn from my portfolio, except that any dividends paid by the companies in my portfolio were reinvested in the same companies.

-For example, $100 invested in the 10 companies in my portfolio had an average yield of 4.2% in 2010, so that the cash dividend paid in that year on every $100 investment was $4.20, while the same $100, had it been invested in XIU, would have paid a dividend of $2.50.
-By the end of 2024 (15 years later) the same $100 invested in my portfolio paid a cash dividend of $18.30, while the dividend paid by XIU had only grown to about $6.25.
+For example, $100 invested in the ten companies in my portfolio had an average yield of 4.2% in 2010, so that the cash dividend paid in that year on every $100 invested was $4.20, while the same $100, had it been invested in XIU, would have paid a dividend of $2.50.
+By the end of 2025 (sixteen years later), the same $100 invested in my portfolio paid a dividend of $18.30, while the dividend paid by XIU had only grown to about $6.28.

-2) The 10 companies in my portfolio grew their dividends at an average rate of 10.3% per year, from 2010 to 2024.
-In comparison, the approximately 60 companies in XIU grew their dividends at an average rate of about 6.3% per year during the same period.
+Secondly, the ten companies in my portfolio grew their dividends at an average rate of 9.5% per year, from 2010 to 2025.
+In comparison, the approximately sixty companies in XIU grew their dividends at an average rate of about 6.0% per year during the same period.

-The market prices of the companies in both portfolios fluctuated significantly during these years, in response to Mr. Market's ever changing and unpredictable mood swings, which caused the the market value (market price times the number of shares) of both portfolios to fluctuate significantly and unpredictably.
-These fluctuations in the market value of in my portfolio were never of concern because the changes in market prices had no effect on the dividends paid by the companies in my portfolio.
+The market prices of the companies in both portfolios fluctuated significantly during these years, in response to Mr. Market’s ever-changing and unpredictable mood swings.
+These price gyrations caused the market value (market price multiplied by the number of shares) of both portfolios to fluctuate significantly and unpredictably.
+These fluctuations in the market value of the companies in my portfolio were not of concern because the changes in market prices had no effect on the dividends paid by the companies in my portfolio.

-1. According to The Phrase Finder, the earliest known use of this expression was printed in June 2021, in an Ohio newspaper call the Mansfield News.
+1. According to The Phrase Finder, the earliest known use of this expression was printed in June 2021, in an Ohio newspaper called the Mansfield News.

 The information on this website is provided for educational purposes only and is provided without warranty of any kind.
 If you require financial, legal, or other expert advice you should retain the services of an independent, suitably qualified professional.
 Please read the full Disclaimer and Limits of Liability for more details.